Louis Berthier

 Collaboration

 I enjoy bridging academic research and real-world applications.
-Alongside my PhD, I collaborate with startups and industry partners on applied ML challenges, from agentic systems to computer vision at scale to uncertainty-aware prediction systems.
+Alongside my PhD, I work with startups and industry partners on applied ML, from agentic systems to computer vision at scale to uncertainty-aware prediction.

 Interested?
 Let’s talk.